kontainapp/km/payloads/python/extensions/README.md

   * To avoid the conflict, we register both .so name and .so name + md5 digest, and during dlopen() will be looking for the latter only if the former is not unique.
 * We add _km to symbols and .km patterns to files just to make it easier to grep
 * We *Generate the following per .so*  (`base` is filename stripped of .so suffix e.g. libffmpeg for libffmpeg.so.
-  * base.km.json file is created side by side with .so,  with metadata: so_name, md5digest, .o names, and symbols , FFU.
+  * base.km.json file is created side by side with .so,  with metadata: so_name, md5digest, .o names, and symbols, FFU.
   * base.km.symmap file in the same place has mapping "symbol symbol_ID_km" (in objcopy format - one sym map per line, space separated)
   * base.km.symbols.c file with tables for individual module.so.
 This file also has global constructor to register the "base_ID" .so for statically resolved dlopen/dlsym
 * The generated makefile does the following: